antony190599/startupc-project/README.md

 The application uses NextAuth.js with the following providers:
 - **Credentials Provider** - Email/password authentication
 - **Google Provider** - OAuth authentication (commented out by default)
+- **Prisma Adapter** - Database session and account management

 ### Authentication Flow
 1. User registers with email and password
 2. Password is hashed using bcryptjs
 3. JWT tokens are used for session management
-4. Protected routes check for valid sessions
+4. Protected routes check for valid sessions and user roles

 ## 📝 API Endpoints